debops/debops/docs/ansible/roles/etesync/getting-started.rst

 Example inventory
 -----------------

-To configure Docker on a given remote host, it needs to be added to the ``[debops_service_etesync]`` Ansible inventory group:
+To configure EteSync on a given remote host, it needs to be added to the ``[debops_service_etesync]`` Ansible inventory group:

 .. code-block:: none